jin-repo/RACCROCHE/README.md

   - Step 8: Adapt MCScanX to match ancestral genomes with extant genomes
   - Step 9: Measures of Quality

-See the [manual](./manual.md) for how to install and use the pipeline.
+See the manuals for how to install and use the pipeline.

 In addition to the pipeline, we also provide our project data (under the "project-monocots" directory) on six genomes of monocot orders, confirming the tetraploidization event “tau” in the stem lineage between the alismatids and the lilioids.